tsupplis/cpm86-hacking/README.md

 - CP/M-86 1.1
 - DOS Plus 1.2
 - Personal CP/M 2.04
-- Concurrent DOS 3.2 to 6.21
+- Concurrent DOS 3.2, DOS 4.1 6.21

 For the following OSes, only the files tools work well.
-Interacting with the bios is generally prohibited (ATINIT/ATTIME and PCEINIT/PCETIME)
+Interacting with the bios is generally prohibited (ATINIT/ATTIME and PCEINIT/PCETIME)...
+- Concurrent CP/M 3.0
 - Concurrent CP/M 3.1

 Those OSes work incredibly well on PCE on floppy and HD images.
 This emulator is simple, small and works a treat.
 Fantastic...